Goldsboro, Florida

 Goldsboro is a community and former town in Seminole County, Florida.
 It was founded by the Freedmen's Bureau and later incorporated in 1891.
 One of the oldest African-American founded communities in the United States, it was established only a few years after nearby Eatonville.
-Angola, Florida, a settlement of escaped slaves, was established during Spanish rule in Florida.
 In 1911, the community was annexed into Sanford, Florida.

 History

 The Freedmen's Bureau established Goldsboro during the Reconstruction Era for African Americans who worked at local railroad yards, farms, produce house and ice houses.
 In 1891, residents of Goldbsoro pursued incorporation of the town, publishing notices in the Sanford Journal as early as October 24, 1891.
 The town was incorporated at noon on December 1, 1891 by merchant William Clark and 19 registered African American voters.
 Walter Williams served as Goldsboro's first mayor until 1892.
 In 1900, the population of Goldsboro was 71.
 By 1905, the population had increased to 100 people.
 Morris Benjamin Bellamy Sr. was Goldsboro's mayor in 1911.

 In 1911, the community of Sanford Heights seceded from Sanford, because of discord over municipal services provided by Sanford.
 This added to concerns that Sanford's ability to expand would be constrained by the surrounding towns of Goldsboro, Georgetown and Sanford Heights, as well as Lake Monroe to the north.
 Florida State Representative and former Sanford mayor Forrest Lake led legislative efforts to curtail Sanford Heights ability to incorporate, independent of Sanford.
 Goldsboro was also a target in Forrest Lake's annexation process, prompting Goldsboro's leaders to start a letter writing campaign to local newspapers.
 On April 6, 1911, the Sanford city council passed a resolution to annex Goldsboro and on April 26, 1911 the Florida legislature passed the Sanford Charter Bill, dissolving the incorporation of both Sanford and Goldsboro, and reorganizing Sanford as a city that included Goldsboro within its boundaries.

 Goldsboro's identity slowly eroded after it lost its charter and was annexed.
 Sanford renamed several of Goldsboro's historically-named streets.
 Clark Street, named for the town's founder, was renamed Lake Street after Forrest Lake, the man responsible for the loss of Goldboro's status as a town.